abinit/abinit/doc/tutorial/eph4mob.md

     at run time while the anaddb implementation easily supports advanced features such as PAW.
     For further information about the difference between the two approaches, see [[cite:Gonze2019]]

-Note also that in order to analyze the results, you will need ABINIT compiled with netCDF support.
-All the results of the calculation are indeed saved in netcdf format, while the log and output files are used to report selected quantities mainly for testing purposes.
+Note that all the results of the calculation are saved in netcdf format, while the log and output files are used to report selected quantities mainly for testing purposes.
 Post-processing and visualisation tools are NOT covered in this tutorial.
 Powerful tools based on python and matplotlib are provided by Abipy